-That’s not surprising, said Jerry Chasen, SAGE director of legacy planning, in an interview.
+That’s not surprising, said Jerry Chasen, director of legacy planning for SAGE, which offers advocacy and services for LGBTQ++ seniors, in an interview.

 “Older LGBTQ+ people are coming from decades of discrimination in employment, in opportunity, and in financial guidance,” he said, noting that most spent the bulk of their working careers earning less than their non-LGBTQ+ peers.
 “The generation that is currently old are the people who have been at the forefront of the LGBT struggle for equality.
 As they age, once again and sadly, they are still the ones on the front lines of this challenge.”

 Still today, workplace discrimination for the LGBTQ+ community remains a challenge.

 There is no federal nondiscrimination protection in place specifically on the basis of sexual orientation or gender identity, and state laws vary widely.
-In 26 states, according to LGBTQ advocacy group Movement Advancement Project, you can still get fired simply for being lesbian, bisexual, or gay.
+In 18 states, according to LGBTQ+ advocacy group Movement Advancement Project, you can still get fired simply for being lesbian, bisexual, or gay.

 One in four LGBTQ+ employees report experiencing employment discrimination in the last five years and nearly one in 10 report having left a job because the environment was unwelcoming.
 Among the transgender population, the unemployment rate is three times higher than the national average.
 3